This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- You may need to have blood and urine tests before your surgery.
-You also may need to have computed tomography (CT) or cystoscopy.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- You may need blood or urine tests before your surgery.
+You may also need a CT scan or a cystoscopy.
+Talk to your healthcare provider about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your surgery: